-Since 2003, HUD has required communities to report on the number of people homeless at a particular time as part of its annual funding application.
+Since 2003, the Department of Housing and Urban Development has required communities to report on the number of people homeless at a particular time as part of its annual funding application.
 This Point-in-Time (PIT) count has included the number of people sleeping unsheltered, meaning in a place not meant for human habitation - like streets, parks, transit hubs, and so on.
 These estimates are useful for:

-- service planning; - demonstrating a need for resources for a community; - Raising public awareness about the issue of homelessness - accurately measuring and identifying population needs; and - measuring performance in eliminating unsheltered and chronic homelessness
+- service planning; - demonstrating a need for resources for a community; - raising public awareness about the issue of homelessness; - accurately measuring and identifying population needs; and - measuring performance in eliminating unsheltered and chronic homelessness.